arnowelzel/lightbox-photoswipe/readme.txt

 * Refactored naming of functions and variables
 * Made PhotoSwipe gallery instance available globally as `window.lbwpsPhotoSwipe` for other plugins (thanks to Thomas Biering for the suggestion)
 * Added support for relative image URLs
+* Added support for `tabindex` attribute in image links
+* Multiple links to the same image created by some "lazy loading" solutions will be ignored
+* Native lazy loading will only be added to an image if the attribute is not set already

 = 3.0.6 =